 Option 1 and 2 are particularly useful when a small change is made to one or more (but not all) partitions.
 This feature can save time during compilation as a large file may take some time to compile.
 Those options will also not modify partitions that haven't been changed since the last compilation.

-The image below shows the dialog while trying to upload a file with 3 partitions.
-Partition 1 is a pre-existing partition which is already running on the system and hasn't been changed, Partition 2 is also a pre-existing partition but it has been modified since the last update, and Partition 3 is being newly added to the system.
+The image below shows the dialog while trying to upload a file with 4 partitions.
+Partition 1 is a pre-existing partition which is already running on the system and hasn't been changed.
+Partition 2 is a pre-existing partition but it has been modified since the last update with the addition of a meter block, Partition 3 is also a pre-existing partition with only settings changes on existing DSP blocks.
+Partition 4 is a newly added partition.

 BLUE status indicates that the partition is new, or that the partition has been modified, and an update is mandatory.